What is the Role of Corporate Translations?

 A business team that is visiting another country where the language is different is going to have to use an interpreting service to help them communicate, even though all the groundwork before the visit was probably helped by translators.
 Similarly, a company website may be translated into a number of other key languages, but its helpline must be manned by interpreters capable of handling questions in all those different languages.

 Corporate translations for the Internet

 Much of the business of corporations these days is via the Internet.
-All companies of any size will have a company website, part of which helps to explain what the company does, its size, history and what it provides in services or products.
-It may also have a more dynamic interface in which international customers can communicate directly with the company, searching for information, ordering goods, making enquiries and so on.
+All companies of any size will have a company website, part of which helps to explain what the company does, its size, history, and what it provides in services or products.
+It may also have a more dynamic interface in which international customers can communicate directly with the company, searching for information, ordering goods, making inquiries, and so on.

 Many companies also use social media for promotional purposes.
 New developments, whether these are to do with the expansion of the company’s presence in a particular area or because of a new technological fix, can quickly be communicated by a social media presence.
 Many professionals and corporate executives these days use their social media presence, e.g. on sites like LinkedIn, for their personal profile.
 These profiles are avidly examined for promotional and appointment purposes.
-Because of the internationalisation of much corporate business, this is another area that demands effective translation services.
+Because of the internationalization of much corporate business, this is another area that demands effective translation services.

 The Internet is also widely used by corporations these days for conferencing purposes.
 It saves a lot of money on first-class air flights and accommodation.
 However, to be effective, an online conference has to be well set up with a multi-language interpreting team and good technology.

 Corporations are increasingly international if they are not so already.
 The meaning of corporate translations is intrinsically tied to the need for effective cross-language communication for modern communications.
 This demand is not likely to diminish any time soon unless the world adopts one common international language or the international community goes into reverse economically, neither of which seems very likely.